tlienart/Xranklin.jl/docs/workflow/getting_started.md

 Some **text** here.
 ```

-a HTML page will be generated that looks like this:
+a HTML page will (typically) be generated with the following structure:

 ```plaintext
 ┌──────────────────────────────────────────────┐